Advertisement

 But, if your company has operated successfully during the pandemic, with everyone working at home, or with parents shifting their hours around to home-school children, it might be harder to argue that your post-pandemic request is detrimental.

-And if your request is related to tasks such as childcare, Thomas says “An employer who does decline such a request may also be at risk of a claim for sex discrimination.”
+And if your request is related to tasks such as childcare, Thomas says: “An employer who does decline such a request may also be at risk of a claim for sex discrimination.”

 In a recent case, an Employment Tribunal found that refusing a female employee’s request for flexible working – which would have enabled her to collect her daughter from nursery – was an act of indirect sex discrimination.

 If you would like to appeal the decision, there should be a process to do so with your employer.
-You may wish to highlight the problems with the reason your boss has given to reject the request, and why you feel this is unfair, discriminatory, or shortsighted.
+You may wish to highlight any problems with the reason your boss has given to reject the request, and why you feel this is unfair, discriminatory, or shortsighted.

 In some instances, you may not be able to agree on a flexible working pattern, but you can refer your request to the Advisory, Conciliation and Arbitration Service (Acas) who can help with mediation or their arbitration service